Skip To Main Content

 • Our teachers are our most important asset.
 With an average of 15.9 years of teaching experience, it is critical that we retain our exceptional faculty and attract dedicated and enthusiastic new teachers in the competitive Richmond market.

 • 100% of tuition goes to the operation of the school.
-The Saber Strong campaign raised over $5.1 million to cover our Wellness Center addition which will include endowed funds to support its ongoing maintenance
+Capital campaigns have raised over $10 to cover construction of Founders Hall and the Wellness Center addition in the past years.

 Enrollment agreements are offered beginning in February.
 A deposit of $1,000 is due with the signed enrollment agreement.